jeasonnow/jeasonnow/README.md

-### Hi Hi, I'm Jeasonnow, a Frontend Engineer from China
+### Hi, I'm Jeasonnow, a Frontend Engineer from China

 - 🔭 I’m currently working on Seeyon.
 - 🌱 I’m currently learning to live for my interests.